-Professor Cass is the Director of Menzies School of Health Research (Menzies).
-Headquartered in Darwin, Menzies employs over 250 staff across Australia and the Asia Pacific region.
+Professor Cass AO is the Director of Menzies School of Health Research (Menzies).
+Headquartered in Darwin, Menzies employs over 330 staff across Australia and the Asia Pacific region.
 Since opening its doors in 1985, Menzies core commitment has been undertaking research in partnership with communities, health services and policy-makers to improve Aboriginal and Torres Strait Islander health and addressing the highest priority health problems of communities across northern Australia and our region.

 Having trained as a kidney specialist at Sydney University and Royal Prince Alfred Hospital, Prof Cass has pursued a research career with particular interest in the prevention and management of chronic disease and Indigenous health.
 His research has focused on developing, implementing and evaluating effective strategies to improve health outcomes.
-Professor Cass has a comprehensive understanding of health service delivery needs of Indigenous Australians.
-For example, as a clinician, he has worked in a hands-on capacity providing care to patients and family members in urban, rural and remote settings.
-Professor Cass has been instrumental in leading the conduct of national and international clinical trials; conducting research to improve access to services and to improve provision of care to patients with low health literacy, who speak a different language and have different understandings of health and illness.
+Prof Cass has a comprehensive understanding of health service delivery needs of Indigenous Australians.
+As a clinician, he has worked in a hands-on capacity providing care to patients and family members in urban, rural and remote settings.
+Prof Cass has been instrumental in leading the conduct of national and international clinical trials; conducting research to improve access to services and to improve provision of care to patients with low health literacy, who speak a different language and have different understandings of health and illness.